 The Final Words

-The above methods should resolve this issue with your PC.
+The above methods should resolve this issue with your PC or gaming laptop.
 However, if you still find the problem to persist, there are further troubleshooting steps you can take.

 It is important to note that sometimes it might just be running normally to install updates that in turn are needed to solve this problem.
 The new updates might just solve the problem, so make sure to install updates and it may correct on its own.